trinary/datastream/README.md

   with it

 #### Todo:
+* A better name, I am bad at this
 * Subscribe to individual streams from the browser
 * Emit data event per collection to subscribed clients
 * Common vis toolkit in client size library: